chrismatteson/terraform-code-style-guide/README.md

 *   Lifecycle test
     *   terraform plan, terraform apply, terraform destroy - Validates that code will actually apply and destroy successfully.
 Use for Pull Requests or nightlies depending on overhead
 *   Unit test
     *   Sentinel - HashiCorp tool for writing policies.
 Able to ingest Terraform plan and configuration to evaluate arbitrary rules.
+Technically designed for policy as code and not unit testing.
     *   Conftest - Platform from Open-Policy for testing configuration files.
 Less Terraform aware than Sentinel.
 *   Pipecleaning test
     *   Test the application stack which Terraform is deploying to ensure it’s up.
 This usually gives a good indication that the Terraform code worked.
 These tests can be in any language/platform as they aren’t actually testing Terraform.
 This doesn’t need to be the full suite of tests that are run against the application, just enough to validate the infrastructure deployed correctly.
 One preferred practice is for the application to have some health endpoint which can be queried to validate the application, a simple curl to that endpoint would then be a sufficient test.